ISISComputingGroup/ibex_developers_manual/Muon-Separator-Power-Supply.md

 To recover the amount of time which was spent outside of the stable boundary, multiply the number of samples collected by the time each sample represents, (1/sample frequency).
 This value is exposed in a PV for a nagios alarm to monitor.

-The stability boundaris are defined as:
+The stability boundaries are defined as:
 1. Voltage stability: `V_lower_limit < V_measured < V_upper_limit`
 1. Current stability: `I_measured <= (I_stable + I_limit)`